 Hosted on Amazon ECS?
-Here is a top-level comparison of how LocalOps is faster and better than ECS.
+Here is a top-level comparison between LocalOps & Amazon ECS

 Hosted on Amazon ECS?
 Here is a top-level comparison of how LocalOps makes life much easier for your team.